dptech-corp/Uni-Dock/README.md

 Check this [subfolder](./unidock/) for instructions on installing Uni-Dock.

-**Uni-Dock** joins the DeepModeling community, a community devote of AI for science, as an incubating level project.
+**Uni-Dock** joins the DeepModeling community, a community devoted of AI for science, as an incubating level project.
 To learn more about the DeepModeling community, see the [introduction of community](https://github.com/deepmodeling/community).
 ## UniDockTools

 **UniDockTools** is a python package developed to handle the inputs and outputs of Uni-Dock.